Tutorials UPDATED: 26 February 2023

 Conclusion

-Unless you LOVE to code, page builder like Elementor and Beaver Builder offer increasingly sophisticated ways to create a great looking website.
+Unless you LOVE to code, page builders like Elementor and Beaver Builder offer increasingly sophisticated ways to create a great-looking website.
 The ability to create and save custom templates is a big time saver, especially if you’re working on a large website.
 It also ensures that content elements across pages are kept consistent (such as padding) which makes for a more professional website.
-If however you need to create a manual custom template don’t forget to check out our article on the topic!
+If however, you need to create a manual custom template don’t forget to check out our article on the topic!

 See Also